kaleidoswap/docs/README.md

 ## 1. Introduction

-The Kaleidoswap RGB-LSP API allows interaction with an RGB Lightning Node (RLN) that provides liquidity on request and enables swap functionalities.
+The Kaleidoswap API allows interaction with an RGB Lightning Node (RLN) that provides liquidity on request and enables swap functionalities.
 The swap protocol operates on a taker-maker model, where clients can subscribe to trading pairs, receive real-time price updates, and initiate swaps.
-The node follows a modified version of the LSPS1 standard to manage these operations efficiently.
+The API also supports the RGB LSPS1 (Lightning Service Provider Specification) for managing channels and liquidity services.

 ### Key Features
 - **LSPS1 (Lightning Service Provider Specification) Support**: Liquidity services and swap functionalities following the modified LSPS1 protocol.